lalidiaz/lalidiaz/README.md

 <div align="left">
   <h3> 💻 About Me </h3>

-  - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  - 🤔 &nbsp; Exploring new technologies.
   - 🎓 &nbsp; Front End Development Coding Bootcamp.
   - 💼 &nbsp; I’m currently looking for my first experience as a Front End Developer
-  - 🌱 &nbsp; Learning more about new technologies and Frontend Developement.
+  - 🌱 &nbsp; Learning more about new technologies and Frontend Developement, learning React Native and working on mobile apps 📲.
 </div>
 </div>